 - Overly heterosexual leads and the casting of straight actors in gay roles

-- The female lead with not one, but at least two PhDs who crumbles when she spots the male lead…and becomes a blubbering mess who needs to be saved
+- The female lead with not one, but at least two PhDs who crumbles when she spots the male lead…and becomes a blubbering mess who needs to be rescued

 - The professional career woman who looks no older than being in her late 20s